liiyq/Customer_Feedback_Classifier/README.md

-# Customer-Feedback-Classifier
+# Needle in a Haystack

 ## Overview
-Classifies customer feedback into complaints and non-complaints.
+This project identifies non-complaint customer tweets using an LSTM model.

 ## Data
+- `complaint.txt`: Contains samples of complaint tweets.
+- `noncomplaint.txt`: Contains samples of non-complaint tweets.
-Contains tweets labeled as complaints or non-complaints.
-Uses TF-IDF for feature extraction and Logistic Regression for classification.
+- `customertweets.csv`: Contains tweets that may be complaints or non-complaints.
+The task is to find non-complaints.

+## Model
+The project uses an LSTM model to classify tweets.
+The model is trained on preprocessed text data with TF-IDF vectorization.